miguel-re/MasterML_AI/README.md

-# MasterML_AI
+# Module 1
-Repository that includes all codes of the master from University Tecmilenio.
+This repository includes all codes from the Module 1 of master in Machine Learning and Artificial Intelligence.

 # Overview

-Since January 2024 I started my studies in University Tecmilenio, where I applied for a masters degree as specialist in Artifial Intelligence and Machine Learning MLOps.
-I`ve used different tools such as:

-- IBM Watson Studio
-- Python:
-  - LLM Models
-  - Supervised and Unsupervised data and models
-  - Neural Networks
-  - Different libraries such as numpy, sklearn, pandas, seaborn, matplotlib.
-- Jupyter notebooks.
+This module was an introduction to Machine Learning using Python and IBM Watson Studio.
+In this branch you'll find different Jupyter notebooks that explain a brief introduction to different tools while using Python.

+It also includes an introduction to NN (Neural Networks) with an example that was deployed using IBM Watson.

 # Structure of the project